 Big gyms experience high turnover, meaning loyal personal trainers become valuable.
 No business wants to lose a good employee.
 In all likelihood, gym management would be open to keeping a good trainer on board even if he/she only wants to work a small number of hours per week, specific days and times, or split shifts.

 Ultimately, a big gym can be the perfect place for someone who wants flexible hours.
 A little bit of time on the job may be necessary to gain that flexibility.

-Just as there are no rules against working part-time, no rule exists for working both for a gym and being self-employed.
+Just as there are no rules against working part-time, no rule exists for working for a gym and for being self-employed.
 The exception will be if the gym demands that personal trainers do not work elsewhere, but the aforementioned high turnover would make a gym less likely to make this requirement.
 The gym may ban trainers from soliciting current members.

 Don’t violate the gym’s rules, or else you’ll risk being fired.

 A common plan would be to accept the moderate pay from the big gym for a few hours a week and then advertising high rates to pick up one or two clients on a self-employed basis.
 All the money adds up.